danielbrovarnik/Post-Secondary-Plans_High-School-Stats-Viz/README.md

 1. Open [`HS_alum_school_stats.ipynb`](HS_alum_school_stats.ipynb) in Jupyter.
 2. Run all cells to process data and generate the map.
 3. Open [`schools_map.html`](schools_map.html) in your browser to view the interactive map.

+## Limitations

+- **School Names May Not Be Unique:** Some institutions have multiple campuses or locations (e.g., Culinary Institute of America in Texas and New York).
+The data and map may not distinguish between these, and geocoding may place markers at only one location.
+- **Geocoding Accuracy:** Automated geocoding may not always find the correct campus, especially for schools with similar names or multiple branches.